avadev/AvaTax-REST-V2-PHP-SDK/README.md

 * Client would implement the binding on their end like Monolog, Analog etc to enable logging.
 * By default there is no logging enabled.
 * All the attributes which are part of log message are in **LogObject.php**
-* To enable or disable logging of request and response object, there is a boolean variable **includeReqResInLogging** passed as constructor argument.
+* To enable or disable logging of request and response object, there is a boolean variable **logRequestAndResponseBody** passed as constructor argument.
 Default is set to **FALSE**
 * Output of logging is in **JSON** format.